horvay/jasmine-snapshot/README.md

 });
 ```

-Note you can only have one registered snapshot object at a time at this point.
-So you can put them on the base describes or register a snapshot file before any test run for all your test (though this snapshot objects will get huge if you do this.)
-Generally I put the snapshot object in it's own file.
+Note you can only have one registered snapshot object for a describe, so you cannot register a snapshot file on a base describe and again on an inner describe (no nesting.)
+I usually register a snapshot object for each base level describe and put the snapshots in their own file that I then import.

 Here is an example of a successfully matching compares assuming you have registered a snapshot object and updated it.